Noisy Computing of the Threshold Function: Detailed Proof of Theorem

-In this section, we describe a fixed-length version of the proposed algorithm for computing the threshold-$k$ function, and bound its number of queries and worst-case error probability.
-Notice that in Algorithm~\ref{alg:noisythreshold}, all the queries are spent on the $n$ executions of the \textsc{CheckBit} function on line 3 and the call of the \textsc{MaxHeapThreshold} function on line 10.
+Notice that in Algorithm~\ref{alg:proposed}, all the queries are spent on the $n$ executions of the \textsc{CheckBit} function on Line 3 and the call of the \textsc{MaxHeapThreshold} function on Line 12.
 Notice that in Lemma~\ref{lemma:existing_threshold}, a deterministic upper bound is established for the number of queries of the \textsc{MaxHeapThreshold} function.
 Thus, the randomness in the proposed algorithm only comes from the number queries of the \textsc{CheckBit} function.
-The main idea in this the construction of the fixed length algorithm is to convert the \textsc{CheckBit} algorithm into one with bounded second moment for the number of queries.
-More specifically, we define the \textsc{SafeCheckBit} algorithm in the following two step procedure: \begin{enumerate} \item Run the \textsc{CheckBit} algorithm until it halts, or it is about to make the $(m\log m)$-th query, where $m\triangleq\frac{1}{1-2p}\left\lceil\frac{\log\frac{1-\delta}{\delta}}{\log\frac{1-p}{p}}\right\rceil$. \item If the \textsc{CheckBit} algorithm halts, then return the algorithm output, otherwise, restart the \textsc{CheckBit} algorithm. \end{enumerate} The construction of the safe algorithm is first proposed in \cite{gu2023optimal}.
+The main idea in this the construction of the fixed-length algorithm is to convert the \textsc{CheckBit} algorithm into one with bounded second moment for the number of queries.
+More specifically, we define the \textsc{SafeCheckBit} algorithm in the following two step procedure: \begin{enumerate} \item Run the \textsc{CheckBit} algorithm until it halts, or it is about to make the $(\eta\log \eta)$-th query, where $\eta\triangleq\frac{1}{1-2p}\left\lceil\frac{\log\frac{1-\delta}{\delta}}{\log\frac{1-p}{p}}\right\rceil$. \item If the \textsc{CheckBit} algorithm halts, then return the algorithm output, otherwise, restart the \textsc{CheckBit} algorithm. \end{enumerate} The construction of the safe algorithm is first proposed in \cite{gu2023optimal}.
 It is shown in Corollary 19 of~\cite{gu2023optimal} that the error probability of the \textsc{SafeCheckBit} algorithm is at most $(1+o(1))\delta$.
 Moreover, its number of queries $M_s$ satisfies

-In the proposed fixed-length algorithm, we replace the call of \textsc{CheckBit}$(x_i,\frac{\delta}{k},p)$ on line 3 of Algorithm~\ref{alg:noisythreshold} by \textsc{SafeCheckBit}$(x_i,\frac{\delta}{k},p)$.
-Moreover, we add a termination rule in the for loop from line 2 to line 4 that the algorithm terminates and declares failure if it is about to use the query, where $m'\triangleq \frac{1}{1-2p}\left\lceil\frac{\log\frac{k-\delta}{\delta}}{\log\frac{1-p}{p}}\right\rceil$.
+In the proposed fixed-length algorithm, we replace the call of \textsc{CheckBit}$(x_i,\frac{\delta}{k},p)$ on Line 3 of Algorithm~\ref{alg:proposed} by \textsc{SafeCheckBit}$(x_i,\frac{\delta}{k},p)$.
+Moreover, we add a termination rule in the for loop from Line 2 to Line 6 that the algorithm terminates and declares failure if it is about to use the query, where $\eta'\triangleq \frac{1}{1-2p}\left\lceil\frac{\log\frac{k-\delta}{\delta}}{\log\frac{1-p}{p}}\right\rceil$.

 With the termination rule, it readily follows that the number of queries made by the algorithm is always at most $(1+o(1))\frac{n\log\frac{k}{\delta}}{\DKL}$.
 Let $X$ denote the total number of queries made by the $n$ executions of the \textsc{SafeCheckBit} algorithm.
 Because the number of queries made by each execution of the \textsc{SafeCheckBit} algorithm is independent of one another, we have By Chebyshev's inequality, we have